Information on user payments for hospital treatment, pregnancy and birth

 -

-If you are a resident of an EU country other than Denmark and have a valid European Health Insurance Card (EHIC, blue health card), you are not entitled to free planned treatment in Denmark.
-You can receive planned treatment for a fee, and if there is capacity at the hospital.
+Even if you are a resident of an EU/EEA country Switzerland or the UK and have a valid European Health Insurance Card (the blue EU health card or the CRA EHIC, GHIC), you are not entitled to free planned treatment in Denmark.
+You can – for a fee and if there is capacity at the hospital – receive planned treatment.

-- You must also have a referral from a doctor for hospital treatment.
+- You must have a referral from a doctor for hospital treatment.

 You must fill out and sign an information form in connection with your first visit to the hospital.
 We will use the information in the form to collect payment from your home country or you.
 You can get the form in the hospital department.
 You can see the form at this page https://RN.dk/graviditet-priser – but wait to fill it out until you receive it from the hospital department.